 Electrolysis uses a fine probe, inserted into the hair follicle, and zaps it with heat or chemical energy so it can't produce any more hair.
 Treatments can take anywhere from 15 minutes to an hour, and the number of sessions varies.

 Dr. Frank is an expert in laser hair removal, and he says that it's really the only true way to permanently remove hair.
 "Laser hair removal is great for all skin types and can permanently remove the hair in 3-4 monthly treatments," he says.

 At his office, he also offers a laser treatment called Motus AX.
-This machine can not only remove hair in about half as many treatments as a traditional laser, but it can also remove light hair and is safe to use on darker skin tones.
+This machine can not only remove hair in fewer treatments than a traditional laser, but it can also remove light hair and is safe to use on darker skin tones.

 "This laser is unique because it treats and heats the area very slowly instead of the classic stamping technique of hair removal," he explains.

 No matter how you choose to remove your hair, remember to avoid any irritants like exfoliants or harsh ingredients immediately after a treatment.
 You definitely don't want to get rid of your hair only to get bumps, rashes, or other irritation.

 Whatever you do, stay far, far away from those Groupon deals if you're considering either one of these options—there's a time and a place for bargain beauty, and this isn't it.